 Engage with celebrities, influencers, athletes, politicians, businesses and appoint them as Wildlife Conservation Ambassadors or key opinion leaders.

 Launch a new campaign linked to World Wildlife Day – make it specific to a local issue or species!

 Organize a talk show, a presentation or discussions at your local school or university on wildlife life conservation and biodiversity.

 Set up a wildlife exhibition for education and awareness building following the theme of the year when possible.

-Collaborate with local zoos, parks, botanical gardens, national parks, aquariums or museums and encourage them to celebrate World Wildlife Day – suggest entry by donation on that day!
+Collaborate with local zoos, parks, botanical gardens, national parks, aquariums or museums and encourage them to celebrate World Wildlife Day!

 Use your talent to show your support to wildlife and biodiversity conservation and inspire the world.

 Donate to your local conservation projects.
 Remember, donations are not always financial!

 Hold a screening of wildlife films.
 Interested in hosting the screening of the winning film or finalists of this year's World Wildlife Day Film Showcase?
 Check out the page for this year's contest on the website of our partner, Jackson Wild.

 Have Fun!
 World Wildlife Day is a celebration and your own creativity is the only limit!

 Make sure to announce your event so we can see how World Wildlife Day is being celebrated around the world!

 Everyday wildlife protection

-Wildlife conservation is an issue that needs attention every day.
+Though World Wildlife Day is an annual celebration, wildlife conservation is an issue that needs attention and action every day.

-The threats weighing on wildlife are often large and complex, so much so individuals might feel powerless about them.
-However, every person’s small actions add up to a much larger solution – making the difference between a species surviving or disappearing forever.
+The threats weighing on wildlife and biodiversity are often big and complex, so much so that individuals might feel powerless about them.
+However, every person’s small actions add up to a much larger solution, which can make the difference between species and ecosystems surviving and thriving and having them wane and even disappear.

 Just #DoOneThingToday to make a difference and help wildlife conservation.

 Set a Goal – Live your daily life with the smallest negative impact on the environment, wildlife, their habitats, or the planet’s biodiversity.

 Mobilize – Encourage local schools, clubs, governments and businesses to discuss wildlife conservation and what you and your community can do to help.